 Kansas City Lawyers for Medical Negligence

 Complex cases of medical malpractice, such as those associated with birth injuries, require legal representation that has documented experience, resources, and a history of success.
-The law firm of Norton & Norton, P.C. was established in 1952, and over the years we have secured some of the largest verdicts and settlements in the state.
+The law firm of Norton & Spencer, P.C. was established in 1952, and over the years we have secured some of the largest verdicts and settlements in the state.
 For a complimentary case evaluation, call the office at 816-454-5800 today.